rahulmedicharla/jack-ed-boys/README.md

-This is a personal all in one fitness application with weight, meal, & exercize tracking features.
+This is a personal fitness tracker that allows you to create custom exercise plans and meals while tracking weight and calorie count information.
+Also leverages generative AI to provide personalized suggestions for exercise plans and meal prepping to meat nutrition goals.